artanzand/artanzand.github.io/_posts/2022-02-04-Tensorflow-Docker.md

 ---
 layout: post
-title: Building an Nvidia Docker Container with Podman
+title: Building an NVIDIA Docker Container with Podman
 author: Artan Zandian
-date: Feb 10, 2022
+date: Feb 05, 2022
 excerpt: "The base image for Jetson Nano comes with PyTorch preinstalled.
 In this blog I will go through creation of a docker image to run a Keras model on Jetson Nano."
 ---
 The base image for Jetson Nano comes with PyTorch preinstalled with Jupyter Lab.
 In this blog I will go through creation of a very light docker image without Jupyter dependencies to run a Keras model on Jetson Nano.
 I am building this docker image to enable reproducibility for my [Neural Style Transfer](link_to_post) project and to further allow me to run my Keras model on Jetson Nano in Nvidia Docker container (see project [repository](https://github.com/artanzand/neural_style_transfer)).
 This post assumes reader's basic familiarity with containers and Docker images, and therefore, I will not be justifying my choice of going with a Docker image for this project in detail.